aziz-zina/Pharmalab/CONTRIBUTING.md

 Review the code, not the author.
 Look for and suggest improvements without disparaging or insulting the author.
 Provide actionable feedback and explain your reasoning.

--You are not your code.
+- You are not your code.
 When your code is critiqued, questioned, or constructively criticized, remember that you are not your code.
 Do not take code review personally.
--Always do your best.
+- Always do your best.
 No one writes bugs on purpose.
 Do your best, and learn from your mistakes.
--Kindly note any violations to the guidelines specified in this document.
+- Kindly note any violations to the guidelines specified in this document.

 ## 💅 Coding Style